denniswave/DataScience_Portfolio/portfolio_readers_guide.md

 ### Planning
 A general planning was made to determine which milestones the group had to make in order to stay on schedule.

 ![General planning](./images/general_planning.jpg)

 The project was planned using Agile SCRUM and this was done in Trello.
 Here, our two-week sprints, backlog and tasks were defined and the group used this to plan the project in order to determine what we would do and who would work on which tasks.

 ![Trello](./images/trello.jpg)

-## Notebooks
+## Predictive analysis

-The following provides a guide to the notebooks I've worked on during the minor.
-The guide will be (mostly) in chronological order, starting with the first steps into data science and working through multiple phases in the minor project.
-For more explanation of what I have done and what choices I made when choosing models and evaluating outcomes, please see the markdown comments in each of the notebooks that are linked in this file.

-### Data Preprocessing

-To practice with python and pandas, we got a dataset from TNO to practice on.
-This was a public dataset found on Kaggle and consisted of Agora marketplace data.
-The [first notebook](./notebooks/Dennis_van_Oosten_1_Preprocessing.ipynb) shows the preprocessing script I created after trying out a lot of different methods.
-This script will help easily choose what preprocessing methods we want to use in the future of the project.

-### Vectorization and visualization

-To make a first attempt in vectorization I tried applying Bag of Words to our data.
-See [notebook 2](./notebooks/Dennis_van_Oosten_2_Bag_of_Words.ipynb).

-To get a better understanding of how our data was structured, I tried visualizing it in [notebook 3](./notebooks/Dennis_van_Oosten_3_Data_Visualization.ipynb).

-Later, I tried a different vectorization method: word2vec, and visualized the vector space using t-SNE.
-See [notebook 6](./notebooks/Dennis_van_Oosten_6_Word2Vec_&_t-SNE.ipynb).

-### Machine learning & Predictive Analysis
+### Selecting a model

+For the goal of classifying text content, I had to choose a classifying model.
+Regression models did not suit the needs for our project.
+A wide range of classification models was available.
+I searched online for common uses of these models for natural language processing to start off with.
+In the end, the total collections of models I've tried was of a wide range from models based on decision trees to regression based models.
 For the first attempt at training a model, I tried several on the dataset and compared the scores.
 See [notebook 4](./notebooks/Dennis_van_Oosten_4_Training_multiple_models.ipynb).
 The best result from this initial attempt was a LinearSVC model.
 In [notebook 5](./notebooks/Dennis_van_Oosten_5_LinearSVC.ipynb) I took a more in-depth look into LinearSVC.

+### Configuring a model

+When configuring the models, I noticed that Random Forest Classifier for example had way worse results than other models.
+After looking into how this algorithm worked, I decided to change the depth of the tree so it would better reflect the amount of features and topics we had.
+This dramatically improved the performance of the model.

+After we found out Linear SVC worked best, I tried tweaking the parameters and n-grams of tf-idf to try to get a higher score.
+Unfortunately, this did not work.
+The parameters appearently were already well tuned.
+In [notebook 8](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb) I attempted to improve the best result of LinearSVC by tweaking the tf-idf vectorization.

+### Training a model

+In the following notebooks, I tried to get more insight in the learning process to maybe find a way to tweak and improve the best model so far (still LinearSVC with tf-idf vectorization).
+See [notebook 12.1](./notebooks/Dennis_van_Oosten_12.1_Learning_Curves.ipynb), [notebook 12.2](./notebooks/Dennis_van_Oosten_12.2_Learning_Curves.ipynb) and [notebook 13](./notebooks/Dennis_van_Oosten_13_Validation_Curves.ipynb).

+I also attempted to train a neural network.
+I did this with SKLearn which turned out to be a bad way to do it since it did not use the GPU.
+However, I did manage to train some models and the results weren't bad.
+However, they could not match LinearSVC on our dataset.
+See [notebook 18](./notebooks/Dennis_van_Oosten_18_CNN.ipynb), [notebook 19.1](./notebooks/Dennis_van_Oosten_19.1_MLP.ipynb), [notebook 19.2](./notebooks/Dennis_van_Oosten_19.2_MLP.ipynb) and [notebook 19.3](./notebooks/Dennis_van_Oosten_19.3_MLP.ipynb).
+To compare how these neural networks compared to our best model, I trained our best model on different datasets in [notebook 21](./notebooks/Dennis_van_Oosten_21_Comparing_Best_Results.ipynb).
+When configuring the hyperparameters for the neural network, I had to deal with overfitting.
+Neural networks are known to overfit, and I noticed this while training.
+To prevent this I tweaked the hyperparameters.
+For example, I increased the learning rate or the alpha (punishment for the algorithm that basically adjustst the weight of the nodes) as countermeasures to prevent overfitting.
+I also tweaked the max_iterations so training would take less ong and the learning would just be stopped before the network overfitted.

+### Evaluating a model & Visualizing the outcome

-Later on, I wanted to take a closer look into the comparison scores for different algorithms.
-In [notebook 7.1](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb).
-I compare different algorithms against the entire dataset and in [notebook 7.2](./notebooks/Dennis_van_Oosten_7.2_ML_Comparisons.ipynb) I do the same with the dataset balanced to see if that made a difference.
+I wanted to take a closer look into the comparison scores for different algorithms.
+In [notebook 7.1](./notebooks/Dennis_van_Oosten_7.1_ML_Comparisons.ipynb) I compare different algorithms against the entire dataset and in [notebook 7.2](./notebooks/Dennis_van_Oosten_7.2_ML_Comparisons.ipynb) I do the same with the dataset balanced to see if that made a difference.

 The following confusion matrices were created in notebooks 7.1 and 7.2 (download to see the full image):
 - [LinearSVC](./images/Confusion%20Matrix%20-%20Linear%20SVC.png)